abinit/abinit/split/README.rst

 Best candidates for a refactoring
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Could be only in src:
+*14_hidewrite/m_cppopts_dumper.F90* could be moved to the upper part of ABINIT
+if it were not used by m_errors.
+Exclusively because of this module, a lot of
+detection code that is only useful for ABINIT Core would have to be duplicated
+into ABINIT Common.

+CPP options which are used almost uniquely in one block and only once in
+another block point to a few easy refactoring operations:

+- by stopping to use CPP options related to legacy Fortran standards (Fortran
+  90/95) and assuming that Fortran compilers support Fortran 2003, the build
+  systems of ABINIT Common and LibPAW could be simplified substantially;
+- getting rid of the *HAVE_ETSF_IO* CPP option, which has been replaced by a
+  direct implementation of the ETSF File Format;
+- moving linear algebra-related Fortran modules from ABINIT Common to ABINIT
+  Core.

+In a second round, the following CPP options could be used exclusively in
+ABINIT Common:

-- HAVE_GPU_*, if m_abi_linalg is moved upwards.
+- HAVE_GPU_*, if the GPU-related modules and C headers, as well as
+  m_abi_linalg are moved to ABINIT Core;
-- HAVE_GW_DPC, if removed from defs_basis and abi_common.h.
+- HAVE_GW_DPC, if moved away from defs_basis and abi_common.h;
-- HAVE_LEVMAR, if a low-level C subdirectory is created upwards.
+- HAVE_LEVMAR, if a low-level C subdirectory is created upwards;
-- HAVE_MEM_PROFILING, if removed from m_errors (abinit_doctor) and abi_common.h.
+- HAVE_MEM_PROFILING, if moved away from m_errors (abinit_doctor) and
+  abi_common.h;
-- HAVE_NETCDF_DEFAULT, if removed from m_nctk or the latter moved upwards.
+- HAVE_NETCDF_DEFAULT, if moved away from m_nctk or the latter moved to ABINIT
+  Core;
-- HAVE_NETCDF_MPI, if m_nctk is moved upwards.
+- HAVE_NETCDF_MPI, if m_nctk is moved to ABINIT Core.

 The *HAVE_GW_DPC* option could be used exclusively in ABINIT Core if: